Ravendwyr/tpp-scripts/README.md

 Originally designed as a moderation aid, this script uses [tmi.js](https://www.npmjs.com/package/tmi.js) to query the Twitch API to download and save the userdata and profile pictures of ~~almost~~ everyone in the chosen channel's chat room.

 User data is saved to `user_data/<username>.json` while their profile pictures are saved to `user_avatars/<username>-<filehash>.png`.
-Saving user data is disabled by default but can be easily enabled by removing the comment blocks surrounding the code.
+Saving user data is disabled by default but can be easily enabled by including the `--save-data` argument.

 The script checks users on inital boot, when a new message comes in, or when a user joins or leaves the chat and doesn't stop until terminated.

     $ node tpp-getusers
+    $ node tpp-getusers --save-data

 ***